 The Th Sens regulates the level of the Threshold from the All metal channel.
 This allows the operation mode to be modified.
 When a Th Sens setting of 0 is used the detector becomes dynamic, but for higher levels the influence of the All metal channel on the level of the Threshold is also higher.
-For Th Sens settings above 0 (if an Audio Gain is also set above 0), the detector switches to Dual mode.
+For Th Sens settings above 1, the detector switches to Dual mode.